BE-Hackathon-2025/FMU-Team-Miami-Lion-s-Byte-/README.md

 ## Project Value 💰
-**....at least 3 sentences describing your target customer and tangible benefits from your solution** --> The main subject of focus for the project is college students, especially those who may be unfamiliar with their new environment.
+**....at least 3 sentences describing your target customer and tangible benefits from your solution** --> The main subject of focus for the project are those in need of medical foresight and aid (college students), especially those who may be unfamiliar with their new environment due to job relocation [ex case].
+Or female individuals seeking medical aid tailored to the (Black, Femal, OBGYN [ex case])
 --> With the ongoing dire circumstances of the healthcare industry it's important for not just college students, but for everyone.
 --> Our platform works in a way that benefits everyone.
 It gives students access to potentially new, mainstay healthcare providers, as well as driving traffic to these places and companies.

 ## Tech Overview 💻
 **... what tech was used to bring this project to life?**
-- Hugging Face Datasets
+- Hugging Face Datasets [Backend]
-- Hugging Face Models
+- Hugging Face Models [Backend]
-- Canva
+- Canva [Graphics]
+- PowerPoint [Presentation]
-- Python
+- Python [Backend]
-- VS Code
+- VS Code[Code Environment]
+- HTML [Frontend]
+- Javascript [Frontend]
--
+- CSS [Frontend]

 ### Link to Demo Presentation 📽
 PP: https://lionsfmuniv-my.sharepoint.com/:p:/g/personal/astr1108_fmu_edu/Ec5nJIgo3z1Is_eTK6O1v1oBG5r07dPIxDGI_S7DXJEYNA?e=ElsDst